JetBrains/intellij-sdk-docs/topics/ui/controls/tooltip.md

 ### Text length and formatting

 The text width in an action tooltip is not limited.
-The text width in a help tooltip is limited by 250 px.
+The text width in a help tooltip is limited by 250px.

 Show no more than 10 lines of help text.
 If the text does not fit, leave only the essential information and add a link to a help article.